SwithinCush/myHome/START_HERE_BEFORE_CHANGING_ANYTHING.md

 ###### media/
 This directory is where you have keep your media files.
 This directory can be a sub-dir, a symlink, or a directory of symlinks.

+###### media/dvr/
+This directory is where the drv system does its work.
+This directory is a sub of media to allow reduce the amount of copies from one disk to another when downloading and processing video files.

 ###### labs/
 This directory is where you keep your development projetcs.